sourcemeta/learnjsonschema.com/content/2020-12/core/vocabulary.markdown

 keyword: "$vocabulary"
 signature: "Object<URI, Boolean>"
 value: This keyword must be set to an object where each key is a JSON Schema vocabulary URI and each value is a boolean that represents whether the corresponding vocabulary is considered optional (false) or required (true)
-summary: "This keyword is used in meta-schemas to identify the required and optional vocabularies available for use in schemas described by that meta-schema."
+summary: "This keyword is used in dialect meta-schemas to identify the required and optional vocabularies available for use in schemas described by that dialect."
 kind: [ "identifier" ]
 instance: [ "any" ]
 specification: "https://json-schema.org/draft/2020-12/json-schema-core.html#section-8.1.2"